 - Oil: 0.43 metric tons CO2/barrel

-*use Google to convert litres into cubic feet or barrels to be able to use the quick conversions listed above.
+*Tip: use Google to convert liters into cubic feet or barrels to be able to use the quick conversions listed above.

-Finally, this calculator will convert your total car mileage travelled into CO2 emissions.
+Finally, this calculator will convert your total car mileage traveled into CO2 emissions.

 All that’s left now is to add all the carbon weights from the various sources to get your yearly emissions total.